katiejduane/papaya/readme.md

 ![paypaya image](screenshots/view-all2.png)

 View Project Details:
-(From here yoy also UPDATE or DELETE a project)
+(From here you may also UPDATE or DELETE a project)
 ![paypaya image](screenshots/details.png)

 Add New Project:
-(You can CHOOSE project type from drop down or ADD a new project type in the input field adjacent to it)
+(You can CHOOSE project type from dropdown or ADD a new project type in the input field adjacent to it)
 ![paypaya image](screenshots/add-new.png)

 View By Type: